usmanr149/urmlblog/_posts/2020-10-1-stock-movement-prediction.md

 The mean squared error for the validation set goes down to 0.0593 after grid search optimization.

-Lets apply the optimized gbr algorithm to our test set and see what the results look like.
+Lets apply the optimized gbr algorithm to the test set and see what the results look like.

 {% include stockBlog/final_results.html  %}

 The results look reasonably good.
 We get a pretty strong signal on Jul.
 22 to sell the stock and we can see that 2 days later the stock drops precipitously.
-We also get a pretty strong signal to sell on May 14 and 15, but the price rises up after May 15.
-So if we were holding stocks on those dates, it wouldn't have been a great idea to sell at those dates as the price rises up afterwards.
+On the other hand, we also get a pretty strong signal to sell on May 14 and 15, but the price rises after May 15.
+So if we were holding stocks on those dates, it wouldn't have been a great idea to sell.

 Check out the notebook <a href="https://github.com/usmanr149/MLForStockPrices" target="_blank">here</a>